hyprwm/hyprland-wiki/content/getting-started/installation.md

 yay -S hyprland-git
 ```

-Alternatively, install the `hyprland-meta` package to automatically fetch and compile the latest git versions of all components within the hypr* ecosystem.
+Alternatively, install the `hyprland-meta-git` package to automatically fetch and compile the latest git versions of all components within the hypr* ecosystem.

 ```shell
 yay -S hyprland-meta-git
 ```

 > [!WARNING]
-> With `-git`, every time a direct dependency like `hyprutils` has an ABI breaking update, you need to recompile Hyprland and all other dependent tools.
+> With `-git` version, every time a direct dependency like `hyprutils` has an ABI breaking update, you need to recompile Hyprland and all other dependent tools.
 > Otherwise you get a ".so not found" error.

 If you decide to use the `git` version from the AUR, you can use the [Chaotic AUR](https://aur.chaotic.cx/) to get pre-built binaries.